qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

 In this case, if `oversampling` is 2.4 and `limit` is 100, then 240 vectors will be pre-selected using quantized index, and then the top 100 vectors will be returned after re-scoring.

 As you can see from the example above, this parameter is set during the query.
 This is a flexible method that will let you tune query accuracy.
-While index is not changed, you can decide how many points you want to retrieve using quantized vectors.
+While the index is not changed, you can decide how many points you want to retrieve using quantized vectors.

 ### Asychronous I/O interface